czbiohub-sf/tabula-muris-senis/2_aging_signature/README.md

   13) spec_*.se_ref: se of the outside-set meta age coefficient.
 This is consistent with Supp.
 Table.
 3
   14) spec_*.p_dif: p-value for comparing the within-set meta age coefficient and the outside-set meta age coefficient.
 This is consistent with Supp.
 Table.
 3
   15) spec_*.fdr_dif: FDR (FDR adjusted p-value) for comparing the within-set meta age coefficient and the outside-set meta age coefficient, with respect to all genes.
 This is consistent with Supp.
 Table.
 3

+## Supp.
+Tables in the paper
+- Supp.
+Table 1: Summary of tissue and cell types.
+- Supp.
+Table 2: Aging-related genes discovered in each tissue-cell type.
+- Supp.
+Table 3: Genesets identified in the paper.
+  1) global_aging: global aging genes.
+  2) spec_celltype*: genes specific to a cell type.
+  3) spec_func* : genes specific to a functional category.
+  4) spec_tissue* : genes specific to a tissue.